-Twentieth century US American history, US American urban culture, urban history, community activism, history of Puerto Ricans in the US, history of protest movements, radical history, cultural history
+Twentieth century US history, urban history, community activism, history of Puerto Ricans in the US, history of protest movements, history of US veterans, radical history, cultural history, and social history

 - Teaching Associate, Approaches to American Culture 2, University of Nottingham, 2017

 - Co-director, C3R, 2015-2017